 The Leadership Team, comprised of the funding partners and residents, is responsible for maintaining the initiative structure and serve as champions/spokespeople.

 The Community Engagement Council consists of committed residents aged 60 or older (or their caregivers) who geographically represent the County’s aging population.

 The Community Engagement Council will help drive initiative work, as well as be a bridge to community members through local resident groups, which include existing community volunteer groups and residents who would like to be involved.

-Issue-specific action teams comprised of residents and organizational representatives will ultimately be built around the six focus areas.
+Issue-specific Strategy Teams comprised of residents and organizational representatives will ultimately be built around the six focus areas.
 Action Teams will be responsible for making data-informed decisions around priorities and action.